 If you’re looking for something fancier, one of the best dog-friendly accommodation options in the Margaret River is Petra Olive Oil Estate, who have five dog-friendly luxury chalets on the estate.
 There are some conditions for dogs to stay (they must be vaccinated, desexed and at least one year old), for an additional charge of $25 per night.
-Double check for permission to bring two dogs.
+Generally only one dog is permitted per chalet.

 For a more rustic stay, consider Karridale Cottages, about halfway between Margaret River and Augusta.
-These three studios and pair of two-bedroom cottages are all dog-friendly, with an additional charge of $15 per dog per stay.
+The three studios and both two-bedrooms cottages are all dog-friendly (just not the homestead), with an additional charge of $30 per dog per stay.
 Dogs are allowed inside and there’s a dog exercise area as well as a bushwalk through the property.

 Pet-Friendly Resorts in Busselton

 Just north of the Margaret River region proper, there are two great resort options in Busselton that permit pets in some of their accommodation options.